 By the time we turned to come back home we also had a good idea of other places we wanted to go.
 Having some kind of rough path really helps instead of just wandering around.

-TT: Love this so much.
-How did you find the money to fund this travel?
+TT: Love this.
+How did you find the money to fund this Lewis and Clark travel?

 B: This moment of life was planned for.
 When my younger daughter entered college I had been in business for 26 years.
 In 4 years she would graduate, I would be 60, I would have been in business for 30 years and it seemed like the right moment to do something different with our lives.

 We also had some other goals about how and where we wanted to live, and this date gave us a good target to shoot for to make some changes and get ready for the next phase of life.
 I was able to increase my online businesses so that I could wind down my graphic design business.